niaid/bcbb-training-intro-to-deep-learning/README.md

 ## R Users

-For R users I highly recommend using RStudio to run your scripts and to install your library packages.
+For R users, I highly recommend using RStudio to run your scripts and to install your library packages.
+You will need to install the following packages:
+  * reticulate
+  * tensorflow
+  * keras
+  * pROC

+A basic install for tensorflow requires you to run the command `install_tensorflow()` *after* you install the main tensorflow package.
+Full installation details are available on the [RStudio Tensorflow site](https://tensorflow.rstudio.com/install/).